 - Import a SSL certificate in vRO configurator.

 Note: Due to the obvious duplicate tasks/items/objectives under Configure vRealize Orchestrator, I have re-ordered the tasks in this objective.

 The following prerequisites are assumed for this Objective:

 - A fully deployed vRealize Automation Solution (See Objective 1).

 Note: VMware vRealize Automation 6.x Appliance comes with an Embedded vRealize Orchestrator.
-In this objective, we are going to be using this embedded vRealize Orchestrator instance, but you can also deploy an External Orchestrator (HOWTO) which is also covered in Objective 6.1.
+In this objective, we are going to be using this embedded vRealize Orchestrator instance, but you can also deploy an External Orchestrator (HOWTO).

 Configure vRealize Orchestrator:

 To enable the configuration of vRealize Orchestrator you first must start the** vco-configurator** service which will require logging into the vRealize Automation Appliance via SSH as root and running the s

 ervice vco-configurator start command.

 Once started, if you log into the VMware vRealize Orchestrator Configuration homepage and select Authentication you will see that the embedded Orchestrator instance is automatically configured to use the vRealize Automation Component Registry for integrated SSO and the